Controlling Traffic without Tolls: A Non-Monetary Framework for Autonomous Intersections: Experimental Analyses

 Each of the 24 intersections is modeled as an independent SUMO scenario replicating its geometry, lane configuration, and signal policy.
 Vehicle departures follow a Poisson process, introducing stochasticity that captures natural variations in vehicle arrivals.
 For each run, we measure vehicle travel times from a point 25\,m upstream of the stop line—corresponding to the control zone of RSU—until the vehicle fully exits the intersection.
 This measurement captures both queuing and traversal delays.
 Averaging across randomized rollouts yields smooth and repeatable estimates of node traversal time as a function of congestion.
 An example SUMO environment for Node~10 is shown in Fig.~\ref{fig:sumo-node10}.

-\textbf{Base node-cost fitting.} The measured intersection delays are fitted to \textit{quartic} (fourth-order) polynomials of the form \be c_v(x) = a_4 x^4 + a_3 x^3 + a_2 x^2 + a_1 x + a_0, \ee for each of the 24 intersections.
+\textit{Base node-cost fitting.} The measured intersection delays are fitted to \textit{quartic} polynomials for each of the 24 intersections.
 This choice maintains consistency with the classical BPR edge-cost model, which also exhibits a fourth-order dependence on flow, enabling a unified treatment of link and node congestion.
 Table~\ref{tab:node_cost_coeffs} in Appendix \ref{app:sumo-details} lists all coefficients and mean absolute percentage errors (MAPE) for all nodes.
-Across all nodes, the quartic models achieve high accuracy (MAPE typically 1.5–2.5\%) while ensuring Assumption \ref{assm:cost} holds.
+Across all nodes, the quartic models achieve high accuracy (MAPE typically 1–2\%) while ensuring Assumption \ref{assm:cost} holds.

-\textbf{Incentive validation experiment.} To validate the analytical assumption that timestamp-based incentives act as additive constants in node costs, we conduct additional SUMO experiments on representative intersection, node 10.
+\textit{Incentive validation experiment.} To validate the analytical assumption that timestamp-based incentives act as additive constants in node costs, we conduct additional SUMO experiments on representative intersection, node 10.
 For one of the paths, we implement timestamp modifications directly at the RSU level.
 Specifically, we adjust vehicle request times by $\pm 10$ sec to represent the effect of (i) a positive incentive (\emph{timestamp advancement}) or (ii) a negative incentive (\emph{timestamp delay}).
 These offsets correspond to small scheduling shifts consistent with realistic RSU control capabilities.

 In general, multiple vehicles following different paths may coexist on the same lane.
 To prevent unrealistic reordering or collision of timestamp schedules, we consider a local timestamp‐difference constraint: when delaying a vehicle, if the time gap between that vehicle and the one immediately behind it exceeds 10 s, the full 10 s delay is applied; otherwise, the delay is bounded by the available gap (e.g., 6 s if the next vehicle’s timestamp is only 7 s later).
 Conversely, when expediting a vehicle, if the timestamp gap to the vehicle in front is larger than 10 s, the full 10 s advancement is applied; if the gap is smaller, we advance the timestamp only up to that gap.
-This rule ensures that the applied incentives preserve the temporal ordering and safety constraints of the RSU’s scheduling policy.
+This rule ensures that the applied incentives preserve the temporal ordering of the RSU’s scheduling policy.

 Fig.~\ref{fig:node10-fit} shows the resulting empirical node‐cost fittings under positive, negative and, no incentives.
 Both perturbed curves remain approximately parallel to the baseline under no incentive case, confirming that timestamp adjustments primarily shift the node‐cost function vertically without altering its functional dependence on flow.
 This empirically verifies that $u_v^p$ acts as an additive offset in the cost model, consistent with the theoretical formulation $c_v^p(f_v, u_v^p) = c_v(f_v) + u_v^p$.